 Days 15–18: The Yucatan Peninsula from a historic hacienda, the Maya at Uxmal and Chichen Itza, a boat trip to view flamingos and colonial Merida.

-For this tour we recommend Qantas or United Airlines who each offer flights to and from Mexico City, with connections through the USA.
-A domestic flight with Aeromexico is also needed from Merida back to Mexico City.
+The tour begins at our hotel in Mexico City and ends at our hotel in Merida.
+Qantas and United Airlines offer flights to and from Mexico City, with connections through the USA.
+A connecting flight from Merida to Mexico City is required at the end of the tour with Aeromexico.
 Contact us for quotes and bookings.